Cystic Fibrosis (CF): Symptoms, Causes, and Treatment

 Best Treatments for Cystic Fibrosis

-The severity of cystic fibrosis varies from one person to another.
-Therefore, regardless of using same treatment plans, they can be changed according to your personal needs.
+The severity of fibrosis varies from one person to another.
+Therefore, regardless of using the same treatment plans, they can be changed according to your personal needs.

 Therefore, the patient, family and doctor can work as a team to choose treatment plans that are suitable to their personal and health goals.